Dell M1000e

+The Dell M1000e is an enclosure made by Dell to house their blade server products, and embedded EqualLogic iSCSI storage area network and I/O modules including Ethernet, Fibre Channel and InfiniBand switches.

 Enclosure

 The M1000e fits in a 19-inch rack and is 10 rack units high (44 cm), 17.6" (44.7 cm) wide and 29.7" (75.4 cm) deep.
 The empty blade enclosure weighs 44.5 kg while a fully loaded system can weigh up to 178.8 kg.

 On the front the servers are inserted while at the backside the power-supplies, fans and I/O modules are inserted together with the management modules(s) (CMC or chassis management controller) and the KVM switch.
 A blade enclosure offers centralized management for the servers and I/O systems of the blade-system.
 Most servers used in the blade-system offer an iDRAC card and one can connect to each servers iDRAC via the M1000e management system.
 It is also possible to connect a virtual KVM switch to have access to the main-console of each installed server.

 In June 2013, Dell introduced the PowerEdge VRTX, which is a smaller blade system that shares modules with the M1000e.
 The blade servers, although following the traditional naming strategy e.g. M520, M620 (only blades supported) are not interchangeable between the VRTX and the M1000e.
 The blades differ in firmware and mezzanine connectors.

 In 2018, Dell introduced the Dell PE MX7000, a new MX enclosure model, next generation of Dell enclosures.

 The M1000e enclosure has a front-side and a back-side and thus all communication between the inserted blades and modules goes via the midplane, which has the same function as a backplane but has connectors at both sides where the front side is dedicated for server-blades and the back for I/O modules.